Seven-99/Portfolio-cloud-engineer/README.md

         --Resolution: Corrected the location parameter in the main.tf to match the existinf infraestructure's region.
 This shifted the execution plan from a destructive replacement to a safe "Update in-place", ensuring zero downtime and data preservation.

 -Key Skills Demonstrated
-    -Google Cloud IAM: key management of Service Account and Github Secrets for a secure deploy.
+    --Google Cloud IAM: key management of Service Account and Github Secrets for a secure deploy.
-    -Debugging: Use of the Chrome DevTools and execution logs of github to diagnose failures in real time.
+    --Debugging: Use of the Chrome DevTools and execution logs of github to diagnose failures in real time.
-    -Cloud Networking: Static DNS configuration and public access to the buckets.
+    --Cloud Networking: Static DNS configuration and public access to the buckets.

 -Security Note
-    -The Service Account Key is not inside the code, instead it was put it on the Github Secrets.
+    --The Service Account Key is not inside the code, instead it was put it on the Github Secrets.